Chandratapa/AddressBook/README.md

 1. Clone the project and open a terminal at the root of the project.
 2. run the below commands
+    a.
 For building the jar file  - mvn clean package
-    For building the docker image  - docker-compose build Start the docker container using -  docker-compose up -d
+    b.
+For building the docker image  - docker-compose build
+    c.
+Start the docker container using -  docker-compose up -d

 3. I have already created a docker image for the application To download the image please click on the below url